First female minister

 When a new Cabinet is to be formed in 1967, Klompé’s name is put forward by her party as a potential new Premier.
 She respectfully declines.
 In her view, the country is “not ripe yet” for a female Prime Minister.
 From 1967 until 1971, in the De Jong Cabinet, she once again holds a post as Minister.
 During these revolutionary times, she has a sympathetic ear for activists who pursue rapid changes in society.
 In 1971, Marga Klompé is the first woman to be appointed Minister of State: an honorary title bestowed by the Head of State to former politicians for exceptional merits in the governmental domain.
 She thus terminates her political career in order to devote herself fully to the Roman Catholic church.
 In spite of the serious illness from which she has been suffering since the 1980s, she continues her work insofar as her condition permits, until her death in 1986.

 The basis of the welfare state co-developed by Marga Klompé continues to underpin the Dutch social security system.
 Like other western European countries, in the 1980s the Netherlands starts to cut back on welfare provisions.
 Eventually, the General Social Assistance Act is replaced.
 The government now demands active participation in employment or education from citizens in order for them to qualify for benefits.
-Thus, the welfare state continues to move.
+Thus, the welfare state continues to evolve.